All Products

 text

-For SELECT, INSERT, DELETE, or UPDATE queries, the system calculates an MD5 hash value as the SQL fingerprint for each query.
-For more information about how to collect and calculate SQL fingerprints, see SQL fingerprint.
+For SELECT, INSERT, DELETE, and UPDATE queries, the system calculates a MD5 hash value as the SQL fingerprint.
+For more information about the rules for collecting and calculating SQL fingerprints, see SQL fingerprint.

 Note

-In Hologres V2.2 and later, the digest column is added to this table to store SQL fingerprints of queries.
-If the version of your Hologres instance is V2.1 or earlier, contact the Hologres technical support to upgrade your instance.
+Starting from Hologres V2.2, the digest column is added to display the SQL fingerprint code.
+If your instance is V2.1 or earlier, contact Hologres technical support to upgrade your instance.

 datname